 This isn’t meant to scare you away: SEO can be hard, but like any other element of building a startup, is also very rewarding.
 Well-constructed SEO can slowly build steady traffic and sales over time, and typically at significantly reduced costs compared to options like PPC marketing.

-With that in mind, we’ve decided to cut through the complexities of building SEO for your home business or startup by providing a simple and straightforward list of tips and tricks.
+With that in mind, we’ve consulted with our friends at Titanium Marketing, an seo company orange county and decided to cut through the complexities of building SEO for your home business or startup by providing a simple and straightforward list of tips and tricks.
 Your startup deserves every single leg up you can give it over the competition, and strong SEO can easily rank as one of the most important marketing initiatives you could engage in for your fledgling business.

 SEO Changes Regularly – So Date Your Methods